Enhanced Security for Computers and Other Electronic Devices

 IT Professionals are responsible for identifying critical servers and maintaining the security of critical servers.
 They are required to expeditiously patch, change the configuration, or mitigate high level vulnerabilities identified by the security scanning process unless an exception is approved.
 Critical servers must be identified by inclusion in the "Critical" asset group in the Qualys security vulnerability scanning system.
 See Critical Server Scan Process.

 Secure Data Deletion & Secure Disposal of Equipment

 When a computer or electronic device will no longer be used, it needs to be properly disposed of.
-See Administrative Procedure: Disposing of University Equipment for details.
+See Administrative Policy: Managing University Capital Equipment for details.
 A “secure deletion” program must be used to permanently remove data from hard disks and media prior to transfer or disposal of hardware.
 Permanent media (e.g., CD’s, etc) or non-operational media must be physically destroyed.
 If media is not operational or can’t be wiped, it must be sent to the University disposal vendor for physical destruction.

 After University use, media (whether operational or not) must not be returned to the vendor unless securely wiped.
 Most vendors offer a “no return to vendor” option for malfunctioning media when purchasing computers.
 Copiers, printers, and multi-function devices with hard drives or other storage media must be securely deleted before return to the vendor or the media must be physically destroyed.

 University of Minnesota departments and units must conduct periodic reviews of information systems in their control that contain legally private or confidential data including: